-At one point or another each one of us has had to deal with other people trying to put us down; we all encounter people like that throughout our lives.
-So how do you handle it?.
+At one point or another each one of us has had to deal with other people trying to put us down; what is the best way to handle it?
 First you have to understand the reason why others behave like that, then you can skill yourself on how to deal with it.

 Let’s start by first making it very clear that whatever type of behavior others exhibit with you, is not a reflection of who you are but rather of who they are.
 Keeping that in mind will help you not to take things too personally.
-I know its sounds simplistic and if you are like me, it can take you many years to learn to accept the wisdom of this lesson.
-In the past I used to take things too personally; over time I’ve discovered what others think about me, has nothing to do with me.
-What changed?; My perception!.
+I know its sounds simplistic and if you are like me, it can take you many years to learn to accept this wisdom.
+In the past I used to take things too personally; over time I’ve discovered what others think about me has nothing to do with me…what changed?
+My perception!.

-If you take a step back and look at it logically you encounter the following scenario: No one knows you better than you know yourself.
-Many of us are even struggling to fully understand and remember who we are at our core, so how can somebody else who can not see inside of you, feel like you or act like you understand or have any real idea of who you are?… it is impossible!….therefore their judgement is nothing but a guess at most.
+No one knows you better than you know yourself.
+Many of us are even struggling to fully understand and remember who we are at our core, so how can somebody else who can not see inside of you, feel like you or act like you, understand or have any real idea of who you are?… it is impossible!….therefore their judgement is nothing but a guess at most.

 In life you will encounter two different types of people who will try to put you down; those who do it overtly and those who try to be more subtle.
-Personally I rather deal with someone who is overt, that way at least I have a clear understanding of how they see me, or feel about me.
+Personally I rather deal with someone who is overt, that way at least I have a clear understanding of how they see me or feel about me.
 I have a tremendous dislike for those who try to hurt me subtly, as I find their conduct one of cowardice.
-I have always respected directness.
-At times I may not like it, but life has taught me to value and respect it.
+I have always respected directness; I may not always like it but life has taught me to value and respect it.

 I came to realize there is no pleasing some people.
 Some people will not be happy with my choices no matter what I do.
 If I had to quit at something they acted displeased.
 If I achieved something they acted displeased.
 Bottom line is this….their displeasure is not with me but with themselves; they just won’t admit to that.
 Deep inside they know the truth but it’s easier to point the finger or gossip about someone else.
 In my case they were intimidated because I had the balls to believe in myself, to not let my past or any set backs define me; that is a very scary thing to do in a world full of people seeking approval to define their self worth.
-It doesn’t surprise me anymore when I see those who try to put others down, or who have gossiped about someone’s character, ask their “victims” for help…that is what I call Karma.
-Every action in this world generates a reaction; good or bad.
 My biggest advice to you is to remember to keep your dreams, goals and plans silent; however do not let your silence be confused with stupidity.

-You have the responsability to look at your own life and make sure to work on the things you still need to heal or to develop on.
+You have the responsibility to look at your own life and make sure to work on the things you still need to heal or to develop on.
 You also have the right to be yourself even if that self is different than most people out there.
 Personally I can come across as quirky, nervous, shy or depending on the situation others can perceive me as indifferent.
 In the past it caused me much heartache.
 I have learned through trial and error that is okay to be myself.
 I don’t need to pretend or force myself to be someone I am not in order for others to feel comfortable around me.
 I have learned when to ignore people’s ignorance and when to stand up for myself.
-Those who know me well, are aware that although shy, I am no doormat; those who don’t, quickly learn that I don’t let others push me around.
-I respect the right everyone has to live their life in whatever way they wish to, so long as it does not impose itself on my life.
-What I am advocating her is self respect.
-People who have self respect do not go looking for fights, but also do not let others abuse them.
+Those who know me well are aware that although shy, I’m no doormat; those who don’t, quickly learn it.
+I respect the right everyone has to live their lives in whatever way they wish to, so long as it does not impose itself on my life.
+What I am advocating here is self respect.
+People who have self respect do not go looking for fights but also do not let others abuse them.
 I learned to say what its on my mind openly, politely yet directly.

 Sadly a lot of times many of us like to focus on people who put us down, maybe because we indirectly believe we have the power to change those people.
 Let me ask you something, what makes them more valuable than you?
 NOTHING!!!.